Ranastra/neovim-micropython-ampy/README.md

 ~~- AmpyToggleTerminal true|false    : toggle if terminal is opened when python file is run with ampy~~
 - AmpyToggleAutoUpload true|false  : toggle if pyton file is automatically uploaded when it is saved

+# Requirements
+- adafruit-ampy
+- jq for reading the pymakr.conf file

 # Configuration
+- bash_run.sh needs to be executable ... thats where the ampy command is written to
 - port
 - baud rate
 - project_dir (directory where all micropython files are kept)